Ashley D. Sweet

 Pronouns: She, Her, Hers

-I believe that feminine power can save the world, and that the gender binary is a social construct.
 I help my clients see the ways their beliefs about themselves, their world, and their relationships hold them back from living their best lives.

 As a trauma-informed therapist, I specialize in sexual assault recovery, and help clients move from victim to survivor through safety, story telling, and reconnecting with the world.